iqz-systems/terraform-postgresql-db-group/README.md

 ## Outputs

+- `db_names` set(string)
+  - A set containing all names of the databases.
+- `db_username` string
+  - The username using which the database can be accessed.
 - `db_password` string
-  - The password associated with the user for the database.
+  - The password associated with the user for the databases.

 ## Links